 2. To have access to the adult’s confidential records, including medical records, regional center records, school records, mail, and all other confidential records and papers relating to the adult.

 3. To make all decisions concerning the adult’s education and vocation.

-- The right to enter into a contract
+4. To restrict the adult’s right to enter into a contract.

 PWCF maintains online and in-person Support Groups for parents and professionals.